Yassmin Abdel-Magied: Anzac Day post

 On Anzac Day, 25 April 2017, Abdel-Magied posted "LEST.WE.FORGET.
 (Manus, Nauru, Syria, Palestine...)" on her personal Facebook page.
 The phrase "Lest we forget" is commonly used in war remembrance services and commemorative occasions in English-speaking countries, in particular Remembrance Day and Anzac Day.
 It is used to remember fallen military personnel as a mark of respect.
-Abdel-Magied's words in brackets referenced refugees held in detention on Manus Island and Nauru, and injustices against Palestinians.
+Abdel-Magied's words in brackets referenced refugees held in detention on Manus Island and Nauru, and alleged injustices against Palestinians.
 The comment was criticised by many on social media as well as Minister for Immigration Peter Dutton.
 Abdel-Magied deleted the part in brackets soon after posting it, commenting: "It was brought to my attention that my last post was disrespectful, and for that, I apologise unreservedly."
 Australian Muslim leaders expressed varying views on the controversy, from support to denouncing her remarks as not reflective of the views of all Muslims.

 The following day, Deputy Prime Minister Barnaby Joyce suggested the Australian Broadcasting Corporation (ABC) should take action against Abdel-Magied, and the ABC also became a target of the right-wing media.
 The ABC argued that Abdel-Magied's personal opinions did not represent those of the national broadcaster.